mverboom/build/MULTI.md

 The best solution up till now seems to be the following.

-In order to keep backwards compatability, the more detailed information on which system was used to generate the binaries is a recipe level selection.
+In order to keep backwards compatibility, the more detailed information on which system was used to generate the binaries is a recipe level selection.

 Default behaviour is: